changkevin51/OneDojo/README.md

 **(Note: The database (SQLite) is not included in the repository.
 You need to run the migration commands and create users.)**

-# Credits
+# Credits and Acknowledgements

-I used AdminLTE's Template for this app.
+* [AdminLTE's](https://adminlte.io/) Template was used for the development of the app.

+* AI assistance was used to help debug.